nimbix/jarvice-helm/README.md

 ### Set up database backups

 It is recommended that JARVICE database backups be regularly scheduled.
+This helm chart includes an optional kubernetes CronJob which can be enabled to regularly back up the JARVICE database.
+It can be enabled either in an `override.yaml` file or via the helm command line with:

+`--set jarvice_db_dump.enabled=true`

+Use of the CronJob also requires a persistent volume in which to store the database dump files.
+By default, it will attempt to use the `jarvice-db-dump` storage class and request 200GB of storage.
+The `extra/jarvice-db-dump-pv.yaml` file is provided as a simple example for creating a persistent volume that can be used for persistent storage.

+Please review the `jarvice_db_dump` stanza found in `values.yaml` for more details on the CronJob settings for backups.

+#### Dumping the database with the `jarvice-db-dump` script

-The `jarvice-db-dump` shell script included in the `scripts` directory of this helm chart can be used to backup the JARVICE database.
+The `jarvice-db-dump` shell script included in the `scripts` directory of this helm chart can also be used to backup the JARVICE database.
 Simply execute `./scripts/jarvice-db-dump --help` to see it's usage.

 #### Restoring the database from backup